TUM-DAML/ibmb/readme.md

 `python run_ogbn.py with configs/main_exps/gcn/arxiv/ppr_based.yaml`

-To replicate Figure 2, run with the yaml files under `configs/infer` and `configs/full_infer`
+To replicate Figure 2, run with the yaml files under `configs/infer` and `configs/full_infer`.
+We recommend using [seml](https://github.com/TUM-DAML/seml) to tune the hyperparameters in large scale.

 See the paper's appendix for more information about tuning hyperparameters of IBMB and the baselines.